 - 10 Best Stocks to Buy Today

-Danny Vena owns shares of Baidu.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+Daniel Miller owns shares of General Motors.
 Rich Duprey has no position in any of the stocks mentioned.
-Todd Campbell owns shares of Celgene.
-His clients may have positions in the companies mentioned.
-The Motley Fool owns shares of and recommends Baidu and Celgene.
+Steve Symington has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), and Boston Beer.
 The Motley Fool has a disclosure policy.